Samir-Sattarov/User_inactivity_detector/README.md

 bool `enabled` this is a flag if its value is `true`, everything works if it is `false`, then the function stops working

-*for example, you can distinguish after execution*
+*for example, you can disable after execution*

 ## Usage